iLVL-Key/FFXI/gearswap/readme.md

 - Started from Blue Mage file version 02.01.22

 ### RUN: ###

+Version 8.0
+- Added Weapon Cycle feature.
+Cycles between pairs of Main slot weapons and Sub slot weapons/grips/shields.
+Use this to cycle between your commonly used weapons.
+Has a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.
+Activated with a macro, an alias, or a keyboard shortcut (default is CTRL+H for Hweapon).
+Can be adjusted or new pairs added in the Weapons section.
+- Adjusted how the Weapon Skill sets are coded.
+You can now add a new set for a WS that is not already defined by simply copying another WS set and changing the set name to match the desired WS name.
+This change also tidies up the backend code a bit as well which was totally not the main reason for doing it.
+- Adjusted Page Option.
+Now defined for subbing BLU, DRK, WHM, PLD, SAM, or WAR with a default of 1 for other subjobs.
+- Adjusted HUD positioning options and text for clarity.
+- Adjusted HUD Ability recast colors.
+Will now give a short blink when an ability is becoming ready to use again.
+- Adjusted ability recast and sub BLU AOE/single spell timings for equipping gear from `<= 1` to `< 2`.
+Should give a touch more room to fire off properly if you're camping that recast timer.
+- Adjusted sub BLU AOE/single spells to now check if a spell is set before attempting to cast.
+- Adjusted sub BLU AOE spells to include Feather Barrier in the list of spells to cycle through.
+- Adjusted Gear Mode keybind Advanced Option to remove the hardcoded "CTRL+" requirement.
+Can now be fully customized (WIN+G, ALT+5, F9, etc.)
+- Adjusted the //hidehud and //showhud aliases to condense to just //hud.
+It also now actually works.

 Version 7.0
 - No gear set changes.
 - Added Advanced Option to add commas to the damage numbers.